Nicholas-J-Norris/Course-Pilot/Installation and Running.md

 -----------------
 ### Q.: I get alarm notifications from my local firewall when Course Pilot starts.

-A.: The Course Pilot uses by default a socket connection on the local port 19432 to be sure that it is not already started.
+A.: Course Pilot uses by default a socket connection on the local port 19432 to be sure that it is not already started.
 The firewalls and other security software may react to this connection, so you need to configure it to allow
 trusted connections on this port for Course Pilot.